MGT 555 – Innovation and

 Summary

-between the School of Engineering and the College of Management to encourage
+the School of Engineering and the College of Management to encourage and

-and promote entrepreneurship and management skills, engineering design,
+promote entrepreneurship and management skills, engineering design, hands-on

-hands-on experience, teamwork, and awareness of social and ethical implications
+experience, teamwork, and awareness of social and ethical implications in

-in engineering and management.
-The material is taught in four modules,
+engineering and management.
+The material is taught in four modules, including

-including Systems Engineering, Product Design, Business Economics, and
+Systems Engineering, Product Design, Business Economics, and Prototyping.
+A key

-Prototyping.
-A key component of the course consists of a team project, usually
+component of the course consists of a team project, usually conducted in

-conducted in collaboration with an industry partner, addressing a significant
+collaboration with an industry partner, addressing a significant commercial

-commercial need and/or societal issue.
-Lectures will be given by domain
+need and/or societal issue.
+Lectures will be given by domain experts.
+The first

-experts.
-The first part of the course focuses on product design.
-Students will
+part of the course focuses on product design.
+Students will be working in

-be working in multidisciplinary teams to define a product concept, draft a
+multidisciplinary teams to define a product concept, draft a prototype and

-prototype and propose a plan for product commercialization.
-At the conclusion
+propose a plan for product commercialization.
+At the conclusion of the course,

-of the course, the projects will be entered in a prize competition, judged by a
+the projects will be entered in a prize competition, judged by a panel of

 Topics include: Design Criteria * Modularity * Project Planning * Lifecycle Assessment *